KseniiaPrytkova/roger-skyline-1/README.md

 - [How To Set Up a Firewall with UFW on Debian 9](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-debian-9)

 ### You have to set a DOS (Denial Of Service Attack) protection on your open ports of your VM.
-There are a lot of methods to et a DOS protection: [A guide to secure your server from DDoS!](https://bobcares.com/blog/centos-ddos-protection/).
-Let's use one of listed via the link - `Fail2Ban`:
+There are a lot of methods to set a DOS protection: [A guide to secure your server from DDoS!](https://bobcares.com/blog/centos-ddos-protection/) Let's use one of listed via the link - `Fail2Ban`:
 ```
 $ sudo apt-get install iptables fail2ban apache2
 ```